MicrosoftDocs/dynamics-365-ai/ai-docs/sales/analyze-deals-flow-between-snapshots.md

 -	If the heading name contains only **Username**, you're looking at an individual user's deals flow.

-The deals flow of other users that you can see depend on the sales hierarchy defined for you.
+The deals flow of other users that you can see depends on the sales hierarchy defined for you.
 To learn more, see [Forecasts and sales hierarchy](https://docs.microsoft.com/dynamics365/sales-enterprise/view-forecasts#forecasts-and-sales-hierarchy).

 ### See also